fineline179/fineline179.github.io/_posts/2018-10-19-Variational-Renormalization-Group-1.md

-The workhorse of stat mech is the [Ising Model](https://en.wikipedia.org/wiki/Ising_model), which in its most general form is an $$N%$ node undirected graph with all-to-all connections.
+The workhorse of stat mech is the [Ising Model](https://en.wikipedia.org/wiki/Ising_model), which in its most general form is an $$N$$ node undirected graph with all-to-all connections.
 It's well known for being a simple model of [how fucking magnets work](https://www.youtube.com/watch?v=lFabsRFnWy0), with the simplest application being to ferromagnetism.